tavisrudd/polyglot-docker-tutorial/README.md

 with the skills and confidence to use Docker in a wide range of settings.

+We will be learning via hands-on examples and exercises rather than via lecture.

 ### Requirements

 Students should come with a laptop, a text editor, a terminal emulator